dentarg/auth0-blog/_posts/2017-07-12-angular-testing-in-depth-components.markdown

 This time we don't write assertions for the login form, but write them for the wrapper component instead.
 This way, we ensure the bindings are correct.

 There is no considerable slowdown compared to shallow tests.
 Integration tests need a bit more setup upfront, but we can test the interactions between the components.

+## Aside: Securing Angular Applications with Auth0

+Are you building a product with Angular?
+We at Auth0, can help you focus on what matters the most to you, the special features of your product.
+[Auth0](https://auth0.com/) can help you make your product secure with state-of-the-art features like [passwordless](https://auth0.com/passwordless), [breached password surveillance](https://auth0.com/breached-passwords), and [multifactor authentication](https://auth0.com/multifactor-authentication).

+[We offer a generous **free tier**](https://auth0.com/pricing) so you can get started with modern authentication.

 ### Summary